Codecademy/docs/content/c-sharp/concepts/strings/terms/padleft/padleft.md

 ---
 Title: '.PadLeft()'
-Description: 'Pads the beginning of a string with spaces or a specified character until it reaches the given total length.'
+Description: 'Pads the beginning of a string with spaces or a specified character to reach a specified total length.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'